-At our urology office in Pittston, we’ll be the first ones to tell you not to believe (or try) everything you see and hear.
 Let’s take a moment to really understand what it means to have low testosterone.
-We’ll talk about common symptoms and some of the ways Dr. Michael Campenni and the team at Greater Pittston Urology can help you or your spouse get help.
+We’ll talk about common symptoms and some of the ways doctor and the team at GP Urology can help you or your spouse get help.

 Testosterone is a hormone produced by the human body, mainly in men by their testicles.
 Having the right balance of testosterone helps make for healthy sexual development.
 The hormone can also affect a man’s appearance, building muscle and bone mass while also stimulating the production of sperm.
 Generally, testosterone makes its first “outward appearance” when a young boy hits his adolescent or teen years.
 It can seem like overnight; your little guy turned into a man, complete with facial hair, more muscle mass, and a manlier voice.

 As teens turn into men and continue age later in life, it’s not uncommon for testosterone levels to take a dip.
 The American Urological Association estimates that around two in 10 men over the age of 60 experience low testosterone.
 As men grow older into their 70s and 80s, the odds increase a bit to three out of 10 men.
 Low testosterone (commonly called Low-T) is usually diagnosed when levels of the hormone go below 300 nanograms per deciliter.
 At urology office, the doctor can do a simple serum testosterone test to determine how much of the hormone is circulating through your body.

 What You Should Know About The Signs of Low Testosterone